CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 ```
 Verify that the deployment specified in the mission content is created in the edge clusters B, C and D.

-**Test Case 16: An edge cluster updates the mission updated during its disconnection when reconnected to the cloud**
+**Test Case 16: An edge cluster picks up the change when reconnected if the mission is updated during its disconnection**

 Continuing from the previous test case, do the following: